zainnadeem/swift-optionals-readme-ios-0616/README.md

 * Explain that an `Optional` either contains a value, or it doesn't.
 * Explain that we know whether or not an `Pptional` contains a value by checking to see if the value is not equal `!=` to `nil`.
 * Set an optional variable to a valueless state by assigning it the value `nil`.
-* Can use an if statement to find out whether an `Optional` contains a value by comparing the `Optional` against `nil`.
+* Use an if statement to find out whether an `Optional` contains a value by comparing the `Optional` against `nil`.
-* Can use *optional binding* to find out whether an optional contains a value, and if so, to make that value available as a temporary constant.
+* Use *optional binding* to find out whether an optional contains a value, and if so, to make that value available as a temporary constant.

         ```swift
         var present: String? = "iPad Air"